🏆 Top 1% Breed Reference — Updated 2026

 Toy poodles are the smallest AKC-recognized poodle variety.
 By official breed standard, they stand no more than 10 inches at the shoulder and typically weigh 4 to 6 pounds when fully grown.
 Most Toy poodles reach adult height by 6 months and full weight by 8–10 months.
 Despite their tiny frame, Toy poodles are energetic, athletic, and surprisingly hardy — their lifespan of 14–18 years makes them one of the longest-lived companion breeds.

 Standard poodles stand over 15 inches at the shoulder by AKC definition, but the Poodle Club of America notes most well-bred Standards measure 22–27 inches in practice.
 Males tend to be taller and heavier than females.
-Some large individuals — sometimes marketed as “Royal Standard Poodles” — can reach 26–28 inches and weigh 80–90+ pounds, though this is not a separately recognized classification by any major kennel club.
+Some large individuals — sometimes marketed as “Royal Standard Poodles” — reach 26–28 inches and 80–90+ pounds, though no major kennel club recognizes that as a separate class.

 It depends on the variety.
 Toy poodles reach full adult size at roughly 6–8 months.
 Miniature poodles are fully grown by 10–12 months.
 Standard poodles reach adult height around 12 months but continue gaining muscle mass and filling out in the chest until 18–24 months of age.
-All three varieties may continue showing puppy-like behavior well past physical maturity.
+All three varieties may keep acting like puppies well past physical maturity.

 A Moyen (also called Klein) poodle is a medium-sized variety recognized by the FCI and most European kennel clubs — but not by the AKC.
 Moyens typically stand 15–20 inches and weigh 20–35 pounds, filling the size gap between the AKC Miniature and Standard.
 In the U.S., many Moyen poodles would be registered as small Standard poodles.
-The term is subjective without an AKC standard — always ask for parent measurements and litter records when considering one.
+Ask for parent measurements and litter records when considering one, since there’s no official standard to hold a breeder to.

 Poodle lifespan varies by size.
 Toy poodles average 14–18 years, with exceptional individuals documented reaching 20–22 years.
 Miniature poodles average 13–17 years.
 Standard poodles average 12–15 years.
-Smaller varieties live longer than larger ones — a pattern consistent across almost all dog breeds, related to slower aging processes and reduced joint and organ stress.
+Smaller varieties live longer than larger ones — a pattern consistent across almost all dog breeds, tied to slower aging and less joint and organ stress.

 Toy and Miniature poodles adapt best to apartment living.
 Their smaller size and moderate exercise requirements — 30–45 minutes of daily activity — suit compact spaces well.
 Standard poodles can adapt to apartments if given 60–90 minutes of vigorous outdoor exercise daily and live near parks with off-leash access.
 If you’re set on a Standard in an apartment, that exercise commitment is non-negotiable — consistency determines whether it works.